salesforcecli/plugin-auth/messages/web.login.md

 # verificationCode

 - Your verification code is %s.
-If prompted, enter this code in the browser window.
+Enter this in the browser window that just opened.
+SECURITY NOTE: Enter this PIN only if you initiated this login.